Alfred Ely Beach: Invention of a subway

-Beach was also interested in pneumatic tubes for the transport of letters and packages, another idea recently put into use in London.
-He refused to blackmail "Boss" Tweed to have his proposal approved.
-He set out a way to bypass the politician by building in secret his tunnel.
-He put up $350,000 of his own money to bankroll the project, allowing him to bypass the corruption and extortion schemes of Tammany Hall.
-His thinking was that once the public will see the completed subway, the politicians would not dare to stop him.
-With a franchise from the state he began construction of a tunnel for small pneumatic tubes in 1869, but diverted it into a demonstration of a passenger railway that opened on February 26, 1870.
+Beach was also interested in pneumatic tubes for the transport of letters and packages, another idea recently put into use in London by the London Pneumatic Despatch Company.
+He refused to bribe corrupt politician "Boss" Tweed to have his proposal approved.
+Instead, he built the tunnel in secret during the night, carting away the dirt under the cover of darkness, with the city officials at City Hall just across the street.
+He put up $350,000 of his own money to bankroll the project, allowing him to bypass the corruption and extortion schemes of Tammany Hall, which included the Governor, the Mayor, the City comptroller, and countless of other corrupted officials.
+His thinking was that once the public saw the completed subway, the politicians would not dare to stop him.
+With a franchise from the state, he began construction of a tunnel for small pneumatic tubes in 1869, but diverted it into a demonstration of a passenger railway that opened on February 26, 1870.
+It is most interesting to note that Beach's tunnel design was likely the first cylindrical tunnel design ever used in the Americas and built using a design inspired by James Henry Greathead's successful shield patents in London for construction of the Tower Subway project.
+Greathead invented and built his own design of a shield as the contractor for that project, under Peter W. Barlow who was the engineer.
+Since Beach was a patents lawyer, it is likely he discovered the 1869 Greathead patent and the patent application by Barlow from 1864, using an imitated Barlow's patent design for engineering the PTS tunnel design.

 To build a passenger railway he needed a different franchise, something he lobbied for over four legislative sessions, 1870 to 1873.
 Construction of the tunnel was obvious from materials being delivered to Warren Street near Broadway, and was documented in newspaper reports, but Beach kept all details secret until the New York Tribune published a possibly planted article a few weeks before opening.
+The Mayor of New York, Abraham Oakey Hall, grew suspicious and sent an aide over to the construction site with a written order to inspect Beach's work, but his workers blocked the inspectors.

+When it was finished, after 58 successive nights, it became New York City's first underground subway.
+Beach hosted a gala on February 26, 1870, to which he invited city and state officials, enraging "Boss Tweed" for not having profited from the venture, and for challenging his monopoly on streetcars.
+In less than a year, Beach's underground system was used by 400,000 people, and he requested his line to extend to Central Park, with an injection of 5 million dollars in capital, hoping to get financiers such as John Jacob Astor III in the venture.